sophia123-boop/CIF/README.md

 And much more.

-We cover six prjects via 20 units.
+We cover six prjects in 20 units.
 ## Projects
 ### Project 1: Number Guessing Game

+#### What it is:
+As the name suggests, it's a simple number guessing game, where you would enter a range you would like to guess from.
+As well as if you would like to limit tries and how many - meaning you choose the difficulty you want.
+The system randomly generates the number and with hints you would start guessing.